jackkinsella/midi-to-part-mp3s/README.md

 * [SoX](http://sox.sourceforge.net/) - mix audio files.
 Install on macos with `$ brew install sox`.
 Also require python interface, installed with `$ pip3 install sox`
 * [mido](https://mido.readthedocs.io/en/latest/)  - midi objects for python.
 Install with `$ pip3 install mido`
+* A general soundfont.
+This must be placed within './soundfonts'.
+The program assumes you have [Timbres of Heaven](https://drive.google.com/uc?id=0B2NEzl-56UFHd054VnJETzJOZjg&export=download) downloaded to that folder and named `timbres-of-heaven.sf2`.

 # Usage